Last updated: 23rd June 2022.

 One day, we did a bit of research together into our respective destiny points – we wanted to know which destiny points were in the life area of relationships, health, work, finances, etc. And in the process my ex-boyfriend discovered some information about a destiny point that we shared – he found that one of my destiny points was to have a child.
 With him.
 Oh, yes!
 The timing wasn’t predetermined, but we were to have a child together.
 Our relationship fell apart soon after that because we believed in the information available in the Akashic Records (we’d seen real-world evidence of it).
 But our relationship only fell apart after I had left my job in Spain and set up my new healing business, because I thought my future was in London with this guy.
 Was it in my highest path and purpose to have a baby with this guy?
 No!

 But it WAS in my highest path and purpose to leave Spain, move to London and start my own business.
 So you can see the motive behind the false prediction.
 It caused me to leave my teaching job (which I was tired of) and take some big, scary steps towards a new career, which I may not have taken otherwise.
 That false prediction gave me the illusion of safety which I needed in order to change my life.

 In fact, we later found out that the ‘destiny point’ did not exist – he asked our teacher to check it and she found no such destiny point.
 He hadn’t made the whole thing up, but rather he had been given misinformation about it.
 The destiny point mysteriously disappeared from our soul records once it had served its purpose.

-The moral of this story is: don’t go looking for information about your future unless you can handle it and/or you’re OK with receiving misinformation if your Higher self happens to see an opportunity to get you back on track to take the paths which are in alignment with your highest path and purpose.
+The moral of this story is: don’t go looking for information about your future unless you can handle it or you’re OK with receiving misinformation if your Higher self happens to see an opportunity to get you back on track to take the paths which ARE in alignment with your highest path and purpose.